 These guidelines are a combination of Des Plaines Park District outdoor pool rules and those required by the Illinois and Cook County Departments of Public Health.
 They are enforced for the health and safety of the guests and employees of our facilities.
 All persons who choose to disregard these rules are subject to temporary or permanent ejection.
 Pass holders may have their pass privileges revoked.
 All other Des Plaines Park District rules and policies not specifically listed here are also applicable.

-Download a PDF of the Outdoor Pool Rules and General Information.
+Download a PDF of the Outdoor Pool 2021 General Guidelines.

 - Parents and guardians are responsible for supervising their own children.